SpongePowered/SpongeDocs/source/plugins/eclipse.rst

 Eclipse Gradle Integration
 --------------------------

-This plugin adds a visual interface for Gradle, the dependeny management and build system used by the Sponge Project and many plugin developers.
+This plugin adds a visual interface for Gradle, the dependency management and build system used by the Sponge Project and many plugin developers.

+Look at the :doc:`gradle` page for more information about setting up a Gradle project.

 Usually you do not need the optional Spring modules distributed with this plugin, so you uncheck them during the installation.